JorjaFox/library/site/content/posts/news/2006/cbs-news-the-early-show.md

 "You're more Sara than Jorja," Chen observed.

 "Yeah, yeah, no, it's confusing sometimes," Fox responded.
 "Certain times of the year, I'll buy a piece of wardrobe and I'll look at it in the summer and I'll be like, &#8216;Who bought that?
 Who did...
-Oh, right, Sara must have bought that!"] she laughed.
+Oh, right, Sara must have bought that!'" she laughed.
 "You know, it's a strange thing that you go in and out of."

 Last season ended with Nick Stokes, portrayed by George Eads, buried alive &#8212; and this season appeared to follow in that dark tradition, Chen said.
 There was a murder scene that echoed the Holocaust, another episode in which a woman was sealed alive inside a chimney, and the team even investigated a mass suicide.